oroinc/documentation/book/entities.rst

 .. tip::

-    The bundles from the Oro Platform offer a large set of predefined options that you can use in your entities to configure them and control their behavior.
+    The bundles from OroPlatform offer a large set of predefined options that you can use in your entities to configure them and control their behavior.
 Take a look at the ``entity_config.yml`` files that can be found in many bundles and read their dedicated documentation.